MathClubISIB/mathclubisib.github.io/content/participate/present_talks/index.md

 ---
 title: "Present Talks"
 description: "Present Talks at the Students' Math Club at Indian Statistical Institute, Bangalore."
+summary: "Propose an expository talk or lecture series and share mathematics with the ISI Bangalore community."
 ---

 Here are a few guidelines you need to follow.
 To present a talk, fill the form given on the website with the following details: